-Figure 2: Main elements of our proposed work flow.
+Figure 2: Main elements of our proposed B_z Forecasting Framework (BFF).
 Extensive use will be made of both remote solar observations and in situ measurements (green), a range of physics-based and statistical models (brown), use of model output (red) for validation and prediction (blue).
 See text for more details.